Sherlock2019/EV4rent/README.md

 a future proof infrastructure and services  for Blue SG  EV on demand rental  Services  with has those features :

 * A mobile App connecting to a Service to book cars
-* Iot data streaming to a Server to collect data and react to any issues the driver might have
+* iOt  data from EV cars  streaming to a Server to collect data and react to any issues the driver might have
 * Aplication access to dev to correct issue and deploy new version of the apps
 * Business intel for stake holders
 * Alert for maintenance team